 Dr. Seckin’s vision has always been to start a dialogue.
 “Everyone needs to know about endometriosis.
 People need to be talking about this disease in the community, in our schools, on college campuses around the world, in the workplace and at the gym, and in the doctor’s office,” he says.
 He’s petitioning to add it to the recommended curriculum for health education classes, and says in medical school specialty training, it should be mandatory to teach residents the correct way to treat endometriosis patients.
 Ultimately, a subspecialty should be created, he says.

 The co-founders are deeply committed to their cause.
-“Personally and spiritually, the EFA has been incredibly rewarding because it gave purpose and meaning for what would have otherwise been completely unnecessary suffering,” says Lakshmi.
+“Personally and spiritually, Endofound has been incredibly rewarding because it gave purpose and meaning for what would have otherwise been completely unnecessary suffering,” says Lakshmi.